-Fans went crazy for the collaboration on the song that sparked controversy after Billboard kicked it off of its Hot Country chart in March because the song did not adequately satisfy genre requirements "in its current version."
+Fans went wild for the collaboration on the song that sparked controversy after Billboard kicked it off of its Hot Country chart in March because it did not adequately satisfy genre requirements "in its current version."

-Lil Nas X tweet Friday that working with Cyrus had been inspiring.
+Lil Nas X tweeted Friday that working with Cyrus had been inspiring.

 "billy ray came to my studio session last night and gave me one of the most uplifting talks i have ever heard in my life," he wrote. "shit almost brought me to tears like deadass."

 A video of the recording sessions shows Lil Nas X dancing along while Cyrus sings "Hat down, crosstown, livin' like a rock star / Spend a lot of money on my brand-new guitar."

 The original version of the song was released in December and features banjo-plucking and lyrics about cowboy hats, horse tack, and Wrangler jeans, along with sampling from Nine Inch Nails’ "34 Ghosts IV" mixed with trap beats.